jakethompson92/jakethompson92.github.io/courses.md

 permalink: /courses/
 ---

-Below are the courses I have taught.
-Click on the course titles to view the respective syllabi (where available).
+Below are the courses I have taught as the instructor of record, both at the University of Oregon and at Baldwin Wallace University.
+Click on the course titles to view the respective syllabi.

 ### University of Oregon